Last Updated on February 16, 2023

 If you’ve just discovered your jewellery of choice doesn’t actually work with your complexion, fear not.

 A good way to make it work for you is to match your outfit or make up to your accessories.
-So for example if you have a cool skin tone, wearing warm tones in the form of eye shadow, lip colours or a dress in a warm tone will make the jewellery work regardless and vice versa.
+For example if you have a cool skin tone, wearing warm tones in the form of eye shadow, lip colours or a dress in a warm tone will make the jewellery work regardless and vice versa.

 Warm colours include pink, orange or red, and cooler colours are blues, lilacs or nudes.